-Computerized maintenance management systems, often shortened to just CMMS, helps all sorts of businesses optimize their maintenance operations.
+CMMS (computerized maintenance management systems) help with all sorts of businesses optimize their maintenance operations.
 Any company dealing with regular maintenance needs, whether it’s high end machinery or point-of-sale terminals, can actually benefit from implementing a CMMS system.
 Learn how this software can help your company increase equipment uptime and extend asset lifecycles:

 CMMS, which can also stand for computerized maintenance management software, increases the lifespan of your machinery or equipment systems by automating maintenance practices in real-time.
 Mostly used in manufacturing and related industries, these work order systems use comprehensive asset management, scheduled predictive and preventive maintenance alerts, and work order management to ensure the most important equipment is subject to maintenance tasks before a breakdown can happen.